San Antonio Human Smuggling Lawyers

 The roads leading south of San Antonio and spanning all of central and south Texas are covered with federal agents and state officials in search of persons who have entered the U.S. illegally and for those who helped them do it.
 Human smuggling, more accurately referred to as “alien smuggling” by Texas law, is a serious offense that is prosecuted aggressively by federal courts.
 If you or a loved one is facing human smuggling charges, you don’t need just any lawyer — you need a federal attorney in San Antonio to defend your freedom and your life.

 Donald Flanary is a creative and diligent federal attorney with experience fighting alien smuggling charges, federal drug crimes, and everything in between.
-Don’t let severe immigration policy interfere with your life, call Flanary Law Firm today at (210) 738-8383 or contact us online for a free consultation.
+Don’t let severe immigration policy interfere with your life, call Flanary Law Firm today at (210) 738-8383 for a free consultation.

 What is considered human smuggling?